Plumsail/forms-docs/Public/designer/controls.rst

 You can set up as many questions as you want in the Likert scale, as well as choose the available answer options.

-Likert scale can be easily submitted to MS Flow or stored in a hidden field in a SharePoint List.
+Likert scale can be easily submitted to Power Automate (MS Flow) or stored in a hidden field in a SharePoint List.

 .. image:: ../images/designer/controls/LikertScale.png
    :alt: Likert scale